markd2/MarkDnD/ThirdAdventure/ruins-ground-floor.md

 * Maybe could be like the Saltmarsh Merkilites.
 * Names
   - DeathBringer - the leader, lishps
-  - Discord - yes man
+  - Discord - yes man, current harpy tenderer
-  - Strife - moody
   - BlackSkull - the quiet one.
 This is the one Yansha knows
-  - Ephemera - kind of the scary murderer type
+  - Ephemera - kind of the scary murderer type.  can make us dinner
   - Venus (no!
 You're Shadows!) - youngest

 - Goth followers of Myrkul - the lord of bones